 Table 1.
 Existing MSME classification

-However, under the Aatmanirbhar Bharat Abhiyan (ABA), the Government of India has revised the MSME classification by including composite criteria of both investment and annual turnover.
+However, under the Aatmanirbhar Bharat Abhiyan (ABA), the Government of India has revised the MSME classification by including composite investment and annual turnover criteria.
 Further, the distinction between the manufacturing and the services sectors under the MSME definition was eliminated.
-Table 2 includes the current revised MSME classification; however, it is pertinent to note here that both the investment and annual turnover are to be considered for deciding on an MSME.
+Table 2 includes the current revised MSME classification; however, it is pertinent to note here that both the investment and annual turnover are to be considered when deciding on an MSME.

 Table 2.
 Revised MSME classification